-The gas settles into an accretion disc and gets very hot because it’s moving fast and the gas particles are bashing into each other, heating up to tens of thousands of degrees, and so the accretion disc is going to shine in ultraviolet or X-rays.
+The gas settles into an accretion disk and gets very hot because it’s moving fast and the gas particles are bashing into each other, heating up to tens of thousands of degrees, and so the accretion disk is going to shine in ultraviolet or X-rays.

 This is how we find black holes.
-When you observe the X-ray sources of a black hole, you are really seeing the accretion disc.
+When you observe the X-ray sources of a black hole, you are really seeing the accretion disk.

 The matter is actually going into the black hole rather inefficiently; a black hole doesn’t actually eat very much.

 The big black holes at the centres of galaxies really consume about one solar mass a year; so that’s the equivalent mass of our Sun every year.

 They’re hundreds of millions times more massive than the Sun, so that’s a pretty slow rate.

 The gas only falls into the inner boundary of the black hole’s accretion disk rather slowly, and because of the angle and the momentum of the black hole there are escape channels and acceleration channels along the poles.

 The plasma - very hot gas - is very slowly funnelling in through the accretion disk, and it’s accelerating very fast along the poles, where it can escape.